mwadman/mwadman.github.io/_posts/2018-11-18-OpenStack-Lab-Network-Switch-Base.markdown

 ## Running with Vagrant

-Now that we've got a playbook written and running we can incorporate this into Vagrant so that it is run `vagrant up` is called, just like the ZTP playbook in the [last post](https://wadman.co.nz/2018/08/03/OpenStack-Lab-Network-HTTP/).
+Now that we've got a playbook written we can incorporate this into Vagrant.
+The aim being that it is run when `vagrant up` is called, just like the ZTP playbook in the [last post](https://wadman.co.nz/2018/08/03/OpenStack-Lab-Network-HTTP/).
 To recap, this simply requires the `.vm.provision` block somewhere in our Vagrantfile.

-However, unlike our previous post, we are running this playbook against multiple guest machines.
-We end up with two options to have the playbook run:
+However, unlike our previous post, we are running this playbook against multiple guest machines instead of just the one, so we end up with two options to have the playbook run:
 * Include the `.vm.provision` block each individual Cumulus guest block, and use the [limit](https://www.vagrantup.com/docs/provisioning/ansible_common.html#limit) option that the provisioner provides.
 This would run the playbook once for every machine specified and only against that one machine.
 * Include the `.vm.provision` block only once, in the last Cumulus guest block.